ypaq/ddmin/README.md

 How is that different from what QuickCheck/PropEr does?
 --------------------------------------------------------

-It's not that different.
 The quickcheck approach lets you write generators for input data and automatically reduces this generated data to find minimal counterexamples that fail the properties you have defined (see [[1](http://www.quviq.com/), [2](http://proper.softlab.ntua.gr/)]).
-For the quickcheck approach you need a clear understanding how to model the inner workings of what you want to test.
+In fact, PropEr uses ddmin as reduction method in its shrinker module.

 When using delta debugging you have the input already at hand.
 Generally, this input is too large to make a reasonable test case, hence you want to reduce it.